7 Menu Pricing Strategies That Actually Work

 Enter your current menu with ingredient costs and prices.
 See which items are under-priced, over-priced, or positioned perfectly — with AI-powered suggestions for optimization.

-Calculate Your Margins© 2026 RestaurantMargin.
+© 2026 RestaurantMargin.
 Built for restaurant operators who care about their numbers.